k3jph/k3jph.github.io/docs/migration/HISTORICAL-STATUS-AUDIT.md

 ## Preservation and architecture

-The 23 canonical posts were edited only in frontmatter.
+The 21 canonical posts with notices were edited only in frontmatter.
 Their Markdown bodies, publication dates, permalinks, tags, and categories remain unchanged.
+The two Mars One posts retain their original content and metadata other than removal of the unnecessary `historical_status` object.

 `historical_status` is a strict optional nested object in the blog collection schema. `HistoricalStatus.astro` owns the four labels, presentation, review date, optional successor link, and accessible landmark.
 The shared dynamic blog route renders it after the hero and tags and before the article body.
 Posts without the object produce no notice markup.